-This is the first of two introductory accounting courses and explores the basics of the accounting process.
-We will stress your understanding of generally accepted accounting principles (GAAP) as well as the practical implementation of these principles.
-By completing this course and Accounting II (ACCT101), you will become knowledgeable in all aspects of introductory accounting.
-Please be advised this course is designed for accounting majors.
-The rigor and difficulty is consistent with courses that aim to prepare students for an accounting career.
-One of the goals of the course is to have the student evaluate if they wish to pursue an accounting degree.
+As the second of two introductory accounting courses, ACCT101 continues to explore the basics of the accounting process.
+We will stress your understanding of generally accepted accounting principles as well as the practical implementation of these principles.

+Completing both Accounting I (ACCT100) and Accounting II (ACCT101) will give you a foundation in all aspects of introductory accounting.